Safer® Brand The Pantry Pest® Pantry Moth Trap - 16 Traps

 At the first sign of an infestation, place a pheromone trap in the home to monitor the level of infestation.
 Remember for every one male meal moth caught in the pantry moth trap, seven others have avoided it.

-Some of the best methods of controlling these food pests is through control of the environment that entices the meal moth.
+Some of the best methods of controlling these food pests is through control of the environment that entices the meal moth, also called the pantry moth.
 Observation, sanitation, disposal and proper storage are all ways that help prevent and control infestations.

 Observation: Check packaged food to make sure there are no holes or other signs of infestation.